*If you are new here, WELCOME! For The Nightingale, I provide your book club with a brief summary, a recipe, and discussion questions in that order!

 If you’ve read The Nightingale and loved it, you’ll love this book, too, although it’s very different.
 This novel centers on the relationship between a mother and a daughter.
 There is a love story and triumph in the midst of (alot) of tragedy, just like in The Nightingale, but this is a very different read centered on the mother/daughter struggle.

 This book will leave you thinking and by the end of it you’ll be holding your loved ones a little tighter, which makes it a great choice for a book club.
-If it’s on your list, check out the book club questions and a recipe for The Great Alone below.Continue reading
+If it’s on your list, I’ve provided book club questions and a recipe for The Great Alone, so if you’re looking for food ideas and more, keep reading!Continue reading